 The growth of oil exports appears to be fueling a rapid expansion of the economy.
-Iraq's GDP grew by about 12% in 2012, according to the World Bank.
-Iraqi officials estimated in February 2013 that growth would be about 9% for 2013.
-Press reports in 2012 have noted the development of several upscale malls and other consequences of positive economic progress.
+Iraqi officials estimated that growth was about 9% for 2013.
+Press reports have noted the development of several upscale malls and other consequences of positive economic progress.
 The more stable areas of Iraq, such as the Shiite south, are said to be experiencing an economic boom as they accommodate increasing numbers of Shiite pilgrims to Najaf and Karbala.
-Iraqi officials said in mid-February 2013 that the country now has about \$105 billion in foreign exchange reserves, and that GDP will reach \$150 billion by the end of 2013.
+Iraqi officials said in mid-February 2013 that the country now has about \$105 billion in foreign exchange reserves.
+GDP reached about \$150 billion by the end of 2013.
 On September 18, 2013, Iraq launched a \$357 billion five-year National Development Plan, with projects across many different sectors.
-As of mid-November 2013, Iraq's cabinet and COR have begun debating a \$150 billion budget for 2014.
+As discussed above, Iraq's cabinet and COR are debating a \$150 billion budget for 2014 but it has not been adopted because of disputes with the KRG over KRG oil export revenue issues.